jvaverka/jvaverka.github.io/posts/free-as-in-beer/index.md

 ![opinion](./opinion.jpg)

-Things can be free, as in beer[^free], as in costs no money.
-Or things can be free, as in speech, as in do whatever you want just leave me out of it.
+Good software exists.
+Some of it's free-as-in-beer, some of it's free-as-in-speech.
 There's many cases of both throughout Linux and the wider Open-source community.
+Best part - it's for everybody!

-Sound good?
 Remember, you are not alone.
 There is a strong community of Linux enthusiasts in the world who are willing and able to help you get started.
 Anyone can do this and there is nothing to lose.